Keisuke Kinoshita: Wartime (1943-1944)

+Post-war (1946-1998)

-His first post war film was Morning for the Osone Family (1946) about a family torn apart by war and conflicts between its liberal-minded and pro-militarist members.
+Kinoshita's first post war film was Morning for the Osone Family (1946) about a family torn apart by war and conflicts between its liberal-minded and pro-militarist members.
 The final scene, with the remaining family greeting the rising sun, was demanded by the American censorship board against Kinoshita's objections.
 In the following years, he worked in a variety of genres, including comedy, period and contemporary drama, ghost story, and thriller.
-Highly successful was the romantic comedy Here’s to the Young Lady (1949) starring Setsuko Hara.
+Starting with Phoenix in 1947, Kinoshita took on Masaki Kobayashi as an apprentice, who would continue to assist Kinoshita until 1953.
+In 1949, the highly successful romantic comedy Here's to the Young Lady was released, starring Setsuko Hara.

 In 1951, Kinoshita travelled to France to meet his idol, French director René Clair.
 As Kinoshita stated, another reason for the travel was to see his home country from a different perspective.
 The same year saw the release of the musical comedy Carmen Comes Home, Japan's first colour feature.
 Due to technical and financial reasons, a black-and-white version was also filmed and released.
 Carmen Comes Home was the first collaboration of Kinoshita with actress Hideko Takamine, who appeared in many of his later films.
 Early on, Kinoshita gathered a steady group of co-workers around him: Takamine, Kinuyo Tanaka, Yoshiko Kuga, Keiji Sada and Yūko Mochizuki had repeated starring or bigger supporting roles, while his brother Chuji (also credited Tadashi) scored, and cinematographer Hiroshi Kusuda photographed many of his films.
-His sister Yoshiko Kusuda, wife of Hiroshi Kusuda, wrote the screenplay for Farewell to Dream (1956).
+In 1953, Kinoshita wrote the script for Masaki Kobayashi's first feature length film, Sincerity.
+Kinoshita's sister and wife of Hiroshi Kusada, Yoshiko Kusuda, wrote the screenplay for Farewell to Dream (1956).

 The mid-1950s marked the release of two of Kinoshita's most acclaimed films, Twenty-Four Eyes (1954), a portrait of a school teacher who sees the dreams of her young pupils fall apart due to economical constraints and the war, and You Were Like a Wild Chrysanthemum (1955), a Meiji era period drama about the unfulfilled love between two teenagers.
 Also highly popular was the lighthouse keeper drama Times of Joy and Sorrow (1957), which was repeatedly remade in later years, including one version by Kinoshita himself.
 The Ballad of Narayama (1958), a highly stylised period drama about the legendary ubasute practice, was entered into the 19th Venice International Film Festival, but met with very mixed reactions.